JonathanSchaber/shared_task/README.md

   1. filter out text that is mostly not lGood video from oral presentation: https://vimeo.com/384767351atin1 (ignore emojis) -> negative for sure
   2. clean/mask text remaining text examples
   3. pass remaining text examples to trained model (and only train model on such languages)

-#### Ideas for models

-  - bigram based
-    - "multi"-hot-encoding for bigrams
-    - problems: sparsity, high dimensionality
-    - for classification on top: svm, mlp, CNNs (hierarchical)
-  - character embedding based
-    - compute character embeddings using char-lang-model or cbow/skip-gram for on char-level?
-    - for classification on top: CNN (hierarchical, multiple channels, dilation etc)

-## Questions

-### Organizational
-- Can the submitted paper count as the report for the pp? yes

-### Technical
-- what are the SOTA performances in language detection? -> over 99%
-- What ratio of swiss german vs not-swiss german should we target? (depends on distribution of test data?)
-- Invest more time in collecting data or tweaking models (do we need more swiss german data)?
-- Encode with padding or rnn-hidden representations?
-- other model ideas?
-- other representation ideas?

 ## Additional Corpora
 - Hamburg Tree Bank: already downloaded